starci-lab/cifarm-server/README.md

 The buy_seed function allows you to purchase seeds.
 You specify the type of seed (e.g., "carrot") and the quantity you want (e.g., 5).
 The response will show you the total cost of the seeds, which will be deducted from your wallet.
 <br/>
-Throw errors if there are issues such as insufficient balance or an invalid plant key...
+Throw errors if there are issues such as insufficient balance or an invalid plant key, ...
 #### 2. Buy Animal
 RPC Name: `buy_animal`
 <br/>